Commercial Demos: The Rules

 - A new talent will almost always NOT have enough vocal variety.
 You can cheat by changing up the music more, and putting the most vocally different clips back-to-back early on.
 But again, don’t try to create a FULL demo until you can put together three clips that meet most of these requirements.

-The best takes sound like first takes.
+The best takes should sound like first takes.
 Like you just “tossed off” some comments on something that interests you, excites you, something you know really well.
-They are also likely to be the ones with the most variety.
+They are also likely to be the ones with the most contrast to one another.

 A demo follows the same rule as all other kinds of acting: You have to make them want to listen.